pelzolga123/TNW-clone/README.md

 <img src="https://i.ibb.co/s2zR5KB/Screenshot-from-2020-03-16-17-53-58.png" alt="Screenshot-from-2020-03-16-17-53-58" border="0">

 ## About The Project
-This project consists of replicating the The Next Web website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.
+This project consists of replicating The Next Web website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.

 ## Live version
 [TNW clone](https://rawcdn.githack.com/pelzolga123/TNW-clone/089527570f043edd4c3d09c388b8dd4e11eff1a0/index.html)